lightyou/gsoap/gsoap/doc/guide/index.md

 * A C or C++ compiler.

-* OpenSSL (3.0 or 1.1, earlier versions are supported but not recommended) or GNUTLS and the Zlib libraries to enable SSL (HTTPS) and compression.
+* OpenSSL (or GNUTLS) and the Zlib libraries to enable SSL (HTTPS) and compression.
 These libraries are available for most platforms and are often already installed.

 * Flex <http://flex.sourceforge.net> and Bison <http://www.gnu.org/software/bison>
   to build the soapcpp2 tool.
 You can also build soapcpp2 without Bison and